In 1980, Nancy volunteered in the N.H. Presidential Primary campaign for Senator Edward ("Ted") M. Kennedy

 In 2000, Nancy supported Vice President Al Gore in his presidential bid.
 Always remember the hanging chads and the terrible lesson on the importance of Supreme Court nominations!

 In 2007, when Senator Hillary Clinton announced her candidacy, Nancy jumped aboard immediately and campaigned in New Hampshire, Massachusetts and Rhode Island.
-(Hillary won all 3 states.)
+(Hillary won all 3 states in the 2008 primaries.)

 Nancy organized the July 20, 2009 N.H. leg of Senator McGovern's book tour promoting his biography of Abraham Lincoln.
 Both the Portsmouth event at Riverrun Bookstore (photo below) and the Concord event at Gibson's Bookstores had overflow crowds and all the books were sold.